 2014 Florida Keys Birding and Wildlife Festival

 The festival is anchored at Curry Hammock State Park, mile marker 56.2, which is also home to the annual Florida Keys Hawkwatch, a citizen science effort that monitors the fall migration of raptors over the islands.

-Hawkwatch coordinator Rafael Galvez is this year’s keynote speaker and your guide on many walks.
-The festival features field trips to Dry Tortugas National Park, the Key Deer Refuge, Dagny Johnson Key Largo Hammock State Park and other national, state and private natural areas.
-Photographers will have several opportunities to learn from South Florida pros.
-Activities include guided walks and happy hour talks covering the flora and fauna of this one-of-a-kind island chain.
-Think of it as a backstage pass to the natural wonders of the Florida Keys.
+The 2014 Festival includes a fantastic selection of birding experts who will lead morning guided walks, mid-day workshops and evening presentations.
+The festival features field trips to Dry Tortugas National Park, the National Key Deer Refuge, Dagny Johnson Key Largo Hammock State Park and other national, state and private natural areas.
+Additional trips include kayaking and boating ecotours, history, natural history, botanical, photography and butterfly field trips, Think of this event as a backstage pass to the natural wonders of the Florida Keys.

 This park in the heart of the Keys was awarded third place in the 2012 America’s Favorite Park contest sponsored by Coca-Cola.
 It garnered more than 8 million votes and received a $25,000 grant from the Coca-Cola Live Positively initiative to help enhance the park’s recreational areas.